welaika/wordless/rtfm/source/_pages/stack/compile.rst

 .. important::

     By default, you have nothing to do to deploy in production, but if performance is crucial in your project, then you can optimize.
-See :ref:`PHUGoptimizer` for more informations.
+See :ref:`PHUGoptimizer` for more information.

 .. _Pug: https://github.com/pugjs/pug